youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions.md

 ![Alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/CNN_architecture.png)

-Q9: What is the Vanishing Gradient Problem in Artificial Neural Networks and How to fix it?
+### Q9: What is the Vanishing Gradient Problem in Artificial Neural Networks and How to fix it? ###

+Answer: